 The World Congress is a crucial global forum for the exchange of information and opinion by experts in safety and health, representatives of companies and employees, decision-makers from government and public authorities, social partners, and anyone active in the area of occupational safety and health.

-Our latest digital announcement is now available, download it here:
+Our final Congress Program is now available, download it here: